arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Configuring the version of the guest operating system that runs the application in the VM_

-	>**Note:** Windows Azure runs a guest operating system into which your service application will be deployed.
+	>**Note:** Microsoft Azure runs a guest operating system into which your service application will be deployed.
 This guest operating system is regularly updated.
 While rare, there is some chance that updated guest operating system versions may introduce breaking changes in your application.
-By setting the **osVersion** attribute, you ensure that your application runs in a version of the Windows Azure guest operating system that is compatible with the version of the Windows Azure SDK with which you developed it.
+By setting the **osVersion** attribute, you ensure that your application runs in a version of the Microsoft Azure guest operating system that is compatible with the version of the Microsoft Azure SDK with which you developed it.
 You may then take the time to test each new **osVersion** prior to running it in your production deployment.

-	>To configure the operating system version, you need to edit the service definition file directly because the current release of the Windows Azure Tools for Microsoft Visual Studio does not support setting this attribute through its user interface.
+	>To configure the operating system version, you need to edit the service definition file directly because the current release of the Microsoft Azure Tools for Microsoft Visual Studio does not support setting this attribute through its user interface.

-	>Windows Azure offers an auto-upgrade feature, that automatically upgrades your service to use the latest OS version whenever it becomes available, thus ensuring that your service runs in an environment with the latest security fixes.
+	>Microsoft Azure offers an auto-upgrade feature, that automatically upgrades your service to use the latest OS version whenever it becomes available, thus ensuring that your service runs in an environment with the latest security fixes.
 This is the default mode if you omit an **osVersion** when you deploy your service.
 To change an existing service to auto-upgrade mode, set the **osVersion** attribute to the value "*".

-	>For information on available versions of the Windows Azure guest operating system, see [Windows Azure Guest OS Versions and SDK Compatibility Matrix](http://msdn.microsoft.com/en-us/library/ee924680.aspx).
+	>For information on available versions of the Microsoft Azure guest operating system, see [Microsoft Azure Guest OS Versions and SDK Compatibility Matrix](http://msdn.microsoft.com/en-us/library/ee924680.aspx).

 1. Press **CTRL + S** to save the changes.